Section 2: Novelty

 If the prior inventor’s publication contains a clear description of, or clear instructions to do or make, something that would infringe the patentee’s claim if carried out after the grant of the patentee’s patent, the patentee’s claim will have been shown to lack the necessary novelty, that is to say, it will have been anticipated.
 The prior inventor, however, and the patentee may have approached the same device from different starting points and may for this reason, or it may be for other reasons, have so described their devices that it cannot be immediately discerned from a reading of the language which they have respectively used that they have discovered in truth the same device; but if carrying out the directions contained in the prior inventor’s publication will inevitably result in something being made or done which, if the patentee’s patent were valid, would constitute an infringement of the patentee’s claim, this circumstance demonstrates that the patentee’s claim has in fact been anticipated.

 Actavis UK Ltd & Ors v Eli Lilly & Company UKSC 48 held that a product with a feature which is different from, but equivalent to, a claimed feature may nevertheless infringe, even though it falls outside the meaning of the claim’s wording (see 125.17.3-125.18.5).
 The statement in General Tire that a document infringing after grant would be an anticipation before grant is not thought to apply in such cases - but clarification from the courts on this point is awaited.
+Note that in Generics (U.K.) Limited and others v Yeda Research and Development Company Ltd and others EWHC 2629 (Pat), Arnold J said that the doctrine of equivalents set out in Actavis v Eli Lilly does not apply to novelty.

 The Court of Appeal applied this test in Glaverbel SA v British Coal Corporation RPC 255 where it was also held that it is not necessary for the prior art to be equal in practical utility or to disclose the same invention in all respects as the patent in suit.
 The Patents Court considered the requirement for the prior art “inevitably” to result in a novelty-destroying disclosure in Kirin-Amgen Inc. v Roche Diagnostics GmbH RPC 1 .
 It was held that “the law of patents is ultimately concerned with practicality”, and so a prior art experiment which, when performed, reliably produced a particular result “more than 99 percent of the occasions on which it is conducted” would be regarded for the purposes of disclosure as “inevitably” leading to the result in question.
 In Dr Reddy’s Laboratories (UK) Ltd v Eli Lilly and Co Ltd EWHC 2345 (Pat), FSR 5, the Patents Court held that where the skilled person would have recognised that there were errors in a prior disclosure, the question to be considered was whether there was a clear and unambiguous disclosure of the invention, not whether the skilled person would have concluded that the document probably disclosed the invention.
 See also 2.07-2.07.3.